fuseml/docs/docs/quickstart.md

 🚢 Downloading command line client...
 🚢 FuseML command line client saved as /home/user/fuseml/fuseml.
 Copy it to the location within your PATH (e.g. /usr/local/bin).

-🚢
-To use the FuseML CLI, you must point it to the FuseML server URL, e.g.:

-    export FUSEML_SERVER_URL=http://fuseml-core.10.162.66.101.omg.howdoi.website

 ✔️  FuseML installed.
 System domain: 10.162.66.101.omg.howdoi.website